common-tools-interface/cti/doc/man/cti.1.md

   These symbols are required for proper startup, but this check can be bypassed by setting *CTI_SKIP_LAUNCHER_CHECK=1*.

+- *CTI_BACKEND_TMPDIR*: Each workload manager has a default location to place temporary tool files such as tool daemons.
+This location can be overridden by setting this environment variable to a location that exists on the compute nodes.
+Note that the filesystem should be mounted such that binaries can execute from that location i.e. not *noexec*.

 ## Slurm-specific variables

 - *CTI_SLURM_DAEMON_GRES*: Starting with Slurm 21.08, there is a known